exercism/docs/anatomy/tracks/configlet/linting.md

 - The `"tags"` value must be a non-empty array of strings
 - The `"tags"` values must use one of the pre-defined tag values (TODO: add link to list of tags)

-### Rule: config/maintainers.json file is valid

-- The file must be valid JSON
-- The JSON root must be an object
-- The `"maintainers"` key is required
-- The `"maintainers"` value must be an array
-- The `"maintainers"` array elements must use the correct format (TODO: specify)
-- There must not be duplicate maintainers

 ### Rule: exercises/concept/&lt;slug&gt;/.meta/config.json is valid

 - The file must be valid JSON